-Yasmin (drospirenone/ethinyl estradiol) has been approved by the FDA for the prevention of pregnancy in women who elect to use an oral contraceptive.
-Yasmin is a low-dose, monophasic oral contraceptive that contains the unique progestin, drospirenone.
+Yasmin (drospirenone/ethinyl estradiol) is a low-dose, monophasic oral contraceptive that contains the unique progestin, drospirenone.
 Drospirenone, an analogue of spironolactone, differs from progestins currently available in other oral contraceptives by exhibiting both antimineralocorticoid and antiandrogenic effects.
 Yasmin combines this unique progestin with ethinyl estradiol.

 The following list includes, but is not limited to, the most common adverse events reported with Yasmin use during clinical trials (occuring in greater than 1% of subjects, and which may or may not be drug related):

 - Back pain